quicwg/base-drafts/draft-ietf-quic-transport.md

 constrained by the amplification restriction.

-Packet loss, in particular loss of a Handshake packet from the server, can cause a situation in which the server cannot send when the client has no data to send and the anti-amplification limit is reached.
+Packet loss, in particular loss of a Handshake packet from the server, can cause a situation in which the server cannot send due to the anti-amplification limit and the client has no data to send because client Initial packets have been acknowledged and it does not yet have Handshake data to send.
 In order to avoid this causing a handshake deadlock, clients MUST send a packet upon a probe timeout, as described in {{QUIC-RECOVERY}}.
-If the client has no data to retransmit and does not have Handshake keys, it MUST send an Initial packet in a UDP datagram of at least 1200 bytes.
-If the client has Handshake keys, it SHOULD send a Handshake packet.
+If the client has no data to retransmit, it MUST send an Initial packet in a UDP datagram of at least 1200 bytes if it does not have Handshake keys and otherwise send a Handshake packet.

 A server might wish to validate the client address before starting the cryptographic handshake.
 QUIC uses a token in the Initial packet to provide